AndrejaCH/stock-analysis/README.md

 <p align="center">
-In this report :recycle: symbol is used to highlight the findings for Steve.
+In this report :recycle: symbol is used to highlight findings for Steve.
 </p>

 ## Results